awsdocs/aws-iot-sitewise-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-linked role permissions for AWS IoT SiteWise<a name="service-linked-role-permissions"></a>

-AWS IoT SiteWise uses the service\-linked role named **AWSServiceRoleForIoTSiteWise** – AWS IoT SiteWise uses this service\-linked role to deploy gateways \(which run on AWS IoT Greengrass\) and perform logging\.
+AWS IoT SiteWise uses the service\-linked role named **AWSServiceRoleForIoTSiteWise**\.
+AWS IoT SiteWise uses this service\-linked role to deploy gateways \(which run on AWS IoT Greengrass\) and perform logging\.

-The AWSServiceRoleForIoTSiteWise service\-linked role trusts the following services to assume the role:
+The `AWSServiceRoleForIoTSiteWise` service\-linked role trusts the following services to assume the role:
 + `iotsitewise.amazonaws.com`

-The role uses the following permissions policy to allow AWS IoT SiteWise to complete actions on other services' resources in your account:
+The `AWSServiceRoleForIoTSiteWise` role uses the `AWSServiceRoleForIoTSiteWise` policy with the following permissions\.
+This policy allows AWS IoT Greengrass to write logs to the `iotsitewise` group in Amazon CloudWatch Logs\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
+            "Effect": "Allow",
             "Action": [
                 "greengrass:GetAssociatedRole",
                 "greengrass:GetCoreDefinition",
                 "greengrass:GetCoreDefinitionVersion",
                 "greengrass:GetGroup",
                 "greengrass:GetGroupVersion"
             ],
-      "Resource": "*",
+            "Resource": "*"
-      "Effect": "Allow"
         },
         {
+            "Effect": "Allow",
             "Action": [
                 "logs:CreateLogGroup",
                 "logs:DescribeLogGroups"
             ],
-      "Resource": "arn:aws:logs:*:*:log-group:/aws/iotsitewise*",
+            "Resource": "arn:aws:logs:*:*:log-group:/aws/iotsitewise*"
-      "Effect": "Allow"
         },
         {
+            "Effect": "Allow",
             "Action": [
                 "logs:CreateLogStream",
                 "logs:DescribeLogStreams",
                 "logs:PutLogEvents"
             ],
-      "Resource": "arn:aws:logs:*:*:log-group:/aws/iotsitewise*:log-stream:*",
+            "Resource": "arn:aws:logs:*:*:log-group:/aws/iotsitewise*:log-stream:*"
-      "Effect": "Allow"
         }
     ]
 }
 ```

+You can use the logs to monitor and troubleshoot your gateways\.
+For more information, see [Monitoring gateway logs](monitor-gateway-logs.md)\.

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
+To allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role, first configure permissions\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 ## Creating a service\-linked role for AWS IoT SiteWise<a name="create-service-linked-role"></a>